-The DS1922E is set up for its operation by writing appropriate data to its special function registers, which are located in the two register pages.
-The settings in the Mission Control register determine which format (8 or 16 bits) applies and whether old data can be overwritten by new data once the data-log memory is full.
-An additional control bit can be set to tell the DS1922E to wait with logging data until a temperature alarm is encountered.
+The DS1923 is set up for its operation by writing appropriate data to its special function registers, which are located in the two register pages.
+The settings in the Mission Control register determine whether temperature and/or humidity is logged, which format (8 or 16 bits) applies, and whether old data can be overwritten by new data once the data-log memory is full.
+An additional control bit can be set to tell the DS1923 to wait with logging data until a temperature alarm is encountered.

 Bit 5: Start Mission Upon Temperature Alarm (SUTA).
 This bit specifies whether a mission begins immediately (includes delayed start) or if a temperature alarm is required to start the mission.
 If this bit is 1, the device performs an 8-bit temperature conversion at the selected sample rate and begins with data logging only if an alarming temperature (high alarm or low alarm) was found.
 The first logged temperature is when the alarm occurred.
-However, the mission sample counter does not increment.
-This functionality is guaranteed by design and not production tested.
+However, the Mission Samples Counter does not increment.
+The start upon temperature alarm function is only available if temperature logging is enabled (ETL = 1).